mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ##### Power Piecewise Constraints
 In cost modeling, the `piecewise` field serves as a reference to the inequality constraints associated with piecewise linear cost functions.
 These constraints are defined using the [`cost!`](@ref cost!) function with `active = 1` or `reactive = 1`.

-In our example, only the active power cost of `Generator 2` is modeled as a piecewise linear function with two segments, and JuliaGrid takes care of setting up the appropriate inequality constraints for each segment:
+In this example, only the active power cost of `Generator 2` is modeled as a piecewise linear function with two segments, and JuliaGrid takes care of setting up the appropriate inequality constraints for each segment:
 ```@repl acopf
 print(system.generator.label, analysis.method.constraint.piecewise.active)
 ```